 Dr. Chris Bone

-Director of the SURREAL Lab and Assistant Professor in Geography
+Director of the SURREAL Lab and Associate Professor in Geography

 Statistical modelling of Ancient Murrelet foraging and breeding behaviour off Haida Gwaii coast